GetDutchie/brick/packages/brick_graphql/README.md

 ## `#toJson` and subfields

-When a field's type's class has a `#toJson` method that returns a `Map`, subfields will be automatically populated on fetch requests based on the `final` instance fields of that field's type.
+When a field's type's class has a `#toJson` method that returns a `Map`, subfields will be automatically populated on requests based on the `final` instance fields of that field's type.

 ```dart
 class Hat {